 If left untreated, spider veins often get worse over time.

 Fortunately, spider veins are easily treatable.
 The most popular and effective spider vein treatment option is sclerotherapy.
 Sclerotherapy involves a simple injection that causes spider veins to collapse, be reabsorbed by the body, and fade from view.
 Sclerotherapy is a minimally invasive procedure with little-to-no downtime that treats the root cause of spider veins quickly and effectively during a standard office visit.

 Following sclerotherapy treatment, patients are fitted with compression bandages or compression socks, which must be worn for approximately five days following the procedure.
 Patients are able to return to normal activities immediately following sclerotherapy treatment.

 For spider veins that are too small or otherwise cannot be treated effectively via sclerotherapy, we offer Veinwave.
 Veinwave is an innovative procedure that uses thermocoagulation to safely and effectively close or remove spider veins.

 Board Certified Vascular Surgeon Dr. Paula Muto and her team of leading spider vein treatment specialists have more than 25 years of experience and have performed thousands of highly-effective spider vein removal or closure procedures.
 Our team is committed to helping patients quickly and effectively close or remove spider veins in a comfortable, efficient outpatient setting.

 Schedule your free consultation

 Benefit from our experience and get the right spider vein treatment, the first time.
-Schedule your free in-person consultation with Dr. Muto to discuss your spider vein concerns and treatment options available to help you look and feel your best as quickly as possible.
+Schedule your free in-person or video (from your home or office) consultation with Dr. Muto to discuss your spider vein concerns and treatment options available to help you look and feel your best as quickly as possible.